Home Selling Guide

 • Receive the proceeds from the sale, usually by wire transfer.

-• Cancel your homeowner’s insurance “post-close” – to make sure you’re covered on that day.
+• Cancel your homeowner’s insurance “post-completion” – to make sure you’re covered on that day.

 Congratulations!
 You can shake hands with your Keller Williams agent: you’ve successfully sold your home.